3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Results and Discussion

 In the case where $B_{z0}$ is $0.26$ T this trend changes, and the plasma slows down much sooner, which seems to indicate that the plasma above this point reaches a different implosion behavior regime.
 The reason behind this behavior is not known, but it could be related to the added axial magnetic pressure, or some other mechanism which becomes relevant when reaching a certain threshold of $B_{z0}$.
 Simulations of Z-pinch plasmas with sufficiently strong preembedded axial fields have shown that, under certain conditions, part of the azimuthal magnetic flux can be converted into axial flux, causing the premature stagnation of the plasma \cite{seyler2020}.
 The results presented here therefore could be explained by this mechanism, which leads to a much larger axial magnetic pressure and a weaker azimuthal magnetic pressure when applying stronger initial axial fields.
-In any case, more measurements would need to be taken near the stagnation of the plasma in order to further stablish the pattern and find if this sudden change in behavior persists.
+In any case, more measurements would need to be taken near the stagnation of the plasma in order to further establish the pattern and find if this sudden change in behavior persists, or if the two points in Fig. \ref{fig: Vr} that show that the plasma slows down prematurely are outliers.

-As for the axial velocity, due to some issues with the signal measured with the spectrometer coupled to the axial fiber bundle, it could not be properly measured for many shots, which meant that the total dataset for $v_z$ was smaller than the datasets for $v_r$ and $v_\theta$.
-For most of the shots where the axial velocity was able to be measured, it was fairly small and constant across the radius of the plasma (see Fig. \ref{1939} for example), or on some cases it oscillated between -20 and 20 km/s (see Fig. \ref{1992} for example).
-The exception was the cases where the applied field was small ($B_{z0} < 0.1$ T), where we observed a small peak in the axial velocity near the axis of the plasma column and generally larger average axial velocities near the stagnation.

-In Fig. \ref{fig: VzField} we can see a comparison between the axial velocities for 2 shots taken at similar times with different initial axial fields.
-In the $0.04$ T case we can see that the axial velocity peaks at the center at around $68 \pm 17$ km/s, and then it falls to an average of $25 \pm 6$ km/s.
-In the $-0.13$ T case the velocity in the center is $-2 \pm 2$ km/s, and it does not significantly change when looking at the rest of the fibers (where the average axial velocity is $3 \pm 3$ km/s).

-The reason why the axial velocity behaves this way will be the subject of a future investigation, but one factor that could be related is that both the zippering and the ionic density decrease as the field increases.
-In the case of the Fig. \ref{fig: VzField}, there is a considerable decrease in the zippering angle, where in the case of $B_{z0}=0.04$ T the angle was $6.6$°$\pm 0.7$° and for $B_{z0}=-0.13$ T it was $3.1$°$\pm 0.4$°.
-Comparing both average ionic densities also shows a considerable decrease as the field increases, where the density for $B_{z0}=0.04$ T is $(11 \pm 3) \times 10^{17}$ $cm^{-3}$, and for $B_{z0}=-0.13$ T it is $(8.3 \pm 2.1) \times 10^{17}$ $cm^{-3}$.
-These two factors, the decrease in zippering and density, could be related to the decrease in axial velocity since, in similar plasmas with flared geometries and axial fields, both the mass and the flared angle contribute to generating a pressure gradient that drives the axial velocity \cite{kumar2009}.